graham-walker/youtube-dl-react-viewer/README.md

 6. [Download the Source code (zip) for the latest release of youtube-dl-react-viewer](https://github.com/graham-walker/youtube-dl-react-viewer/releases)
     - Unzip to the location of your choosing
     - Navigate to `cd ./youtube-dl-react-viewer/youtube-dl-express-backend`
-    - Copy `.sample.env` to `.env` (you may need to enable view hidden files and folders)
+    - Copy `.env.sample` to `.env` (you may need to enable view hidden files and folders)
     - Set environment variables by editing `.env`
         - Set `OUTPUT_DIRECTORY` to the location you want to save downloads.
 Set to an empty directory
         - Set `SUPERUSER_USERNAME` to the desired username for the superuser account
         - Set `SUPERUSER_PASSWORD` to the desired password for the superuser account.
 Value cannot be `'password'` and must be at least 8 characters
         - Set `JWT_TOKEN_SECRET` to any securely generated random string.
-At least 32 characters is recomended.
+At least 32 characters is recommended.
 Value cannot be `'secret'`
         - If using a HTTPS server set `SECURE_COOKIES=true`.
 If running locally leave the value as `false`
         - On Windows make sure `FFMPEG_PATH="C:/Path/To/ffmpeg.exe"` instead of `ffmpeg`.
 Using PATH for FFmpeg does not work in the web app on Windows
         - If you installed yt-dlp using pip set `YOUTUBE_DL_UPDATE_COMMAND=python3 -m pip install --no-deps -U yt-dlp`